 (Article 230 of the Directive 2009/138/EC)

-Application to calculate the consolidated group Solvency Capital Requirement using an internal model and right to withdraw the application

-(1) Subject to paragraph 2, Articles 203 IM1 and 207 IM5 shall apply to the application to calculate the consolidated group Solvency Capital Requirement using an internal model submitted by a participating insurance or reinsurance undertaking.
+Applicationto calculate the consolidated group Solvency Capital Requirement using an internal model

-(2) The application shall be provided to the group supervisor in writing in one of the official languages of the group supervisor's Member State, or in a language for which the group supervisor has given prior approval.
+1. The application to calculate the consolidated group Solvency Capital Requirement using an internal model, in accordance with Article 230(2) of Directive 2009/138/EC, shall be submitted to the group supervisor in writing in one of the official languages of the group supervisor's Member State, or in a language for which the group supervisor has given prior approval.

+2. For the purpose of this Chapter, the supervisory authorities of all the Member States in which the head offices of related undertakings included in the scope of the internal model are situated are referred to as “the supervisory authorities involved in the assessment of the application”.

-(3) The group supervisor shall inform the college of supervisors of the receipt of the application without delay and shall also forward the application to the other supervisory authorities involved in the assessment of the application.
+3. The group supervisor shall inform the college of supervisors of the receipt of the application without delay and shall also forward the application to the other supervisory authorities involved in the assessment of the application.

-(4) For the purpose of this Section and of Section 2 of this Chapter, the supervisory authorities involved shall be understood as the supervisory authorities of all the Member States in which the head offices of related undertakings included in the scope of the internal model are situated.

-(5) A request by one of the supervisory authorities involved to provide all or part of the application in a language different from the language in which the application is provided to the group supervisor, shall first be made to the group supervisor.
+4. A request by one of the supervisory authorities involved to provide all or part of the application in a language different from the language in which the application is provided to the group supervisor, shall first be made to the group supervisor.
 The group supervisor shall, after consultation with the other supervisory authorities involved in the assessment of the application, require that the application, or the relevant part of it, be provided in a language most commonly understood by the supervisory authorities involved.

-(6) In addition to the documents required in accordance with Article 203 IM1 (2), an application to use an internal model to calculate the consolidated group Solvency Capital Requirement shall include the following documents:
+5. In addition to the documents and information required pursuant to Articles 112 and 113 of Directive 2009/138/EC, an application to use an internal model to calculate the consolidated group Solvency Capital Requirement shall include the following documents and information:

 (a) regarding the scope of the model:

-(i) a list of the related undertakings that are included in the scope of the internal model for the calculation of the consolidated group Solvency Capital Requirement.
-For each undertaking, the list shall include a reference to the relevant supervisory authority, the material lines of business written by the related insurance and reinsurance undertaking, the method used for the purpose of the determining the consolidated data in accordance with Article 323 bis and the proportional share applied in accordance with Article 221 of that Directive;
+(i) a list of the related undertakings that are included in the scope of the internal model for the calculation of the consolidated group Solvency Capital Requirement; for each undertaking, the list shall include a reference to the relevant supervisory authority, the material lines of business written by the related insurance and reinsurance undertaking, the method used for the purpose of determining the consolidated data in accordance with Article 323bis and the proportional share applied in accordance with Article 221 of Directive 2009/138/EC;

 (ii) the legal and organisational structure of the group, with a description of all subsidiaries and material participations and information on relevant operations and transactions within the group, unless this information has not changed since the last reported group regular supervisory reporting;

-(iii) where applicable, a list of the related undertakings excluded from the scope of the partial internal model for the calculation of the consolidated group Solvency Capital Requirement, together with an explanation of the reasons for their exclusion.
-A description shall also be provided of the methods used to assess the risks in these excluded related undertakings in order to demonstrate that the exclusion does not lead to an underestimation of the overall risks to which the group is exposed.
-The application shall demonstrate that the consolidated group Solvency Capital Requirement calculated using a combination of the internal model and the standard formula will adequately reflect the overall risk profile of the group;
+(iii) where applicable, a list of the related undertakings excluded from the scope of the partial internal model for the calculation of the consolidated group Solvency Capital Requirement, together with an explanation of the reasons for their exclusion; a description shall be provided of the methods used to assess the risks in these excluded related undertakings in order to demonstrate that the exclusion does not lead to an underestimation of the overall risks to which the group is exposed; the application shall demonstrate that the consolidated group Solvency Capital Requirement calculated using a combination of the internal model and the standard formula will adequately reflect the overall risk profile of the group;